randyrossi/bmc64/README.md

 ![alt text](https://raw.githubusercontent.com/randyrossi/bmc64/master/images/scaling_kernel_8.jpg)

-  NOTE: For scaling_kernel=8, it's best to adjust your FB so that it evenly divides into the display resolution and SFB so that it is evenly divided by FB.
+  NOTE: For scaling_kernel=8, it's best to adjust your FB so that it can be scaled by an integer and fill most of the screen.
 See section on Integer Scaling above.

 # CRT Scanline alignment